Oliverhuang123/Oliverhuang123.github.io/_pages/about.md

 I hold an MSc with Distinction in Computer Science with AI (one year of taught courses and one year of research), along with a First-Class Honours BA in Business Management.

 Outside of academia, I love coding, watching anime and TV series, hiking, and exploring new coffee and book shops.
-My long-term goal is to become a professor and share my passion for AI and marketing with future students and researchers.
+My long-term goal is to become a professor and share my passion for AI and Business with future students and researchers.

 Feel free to browse my research and CV on this website.